Maurizio Arcieri

-Maurizio Arcieri (30 April 1942 – 29 January 2015) was an Italian singer who was a member of 1960s Italian beat band the New Dada, and 1970s/'80s band Krisma.
+Maurizio Arcieri (30 April 1942 – 29 January 2015) was an Italian singer who was a member of the 1960s Italian beat band the New Dada, and the 1970s/'80s band Krisma.

 Career

 In the spring of 1967, the New Dada supported the Beatles at their Milan concert.
 The group eventually split.
-Some members of the New Dada followed Maurizio as supporting group.
+Some members of the New Dada followed Maurizio as a supporting group.

 "Ballerina" and "Il comizio" were released.